-The CEL-1 requirement consists of 20 hours of participation in Community Education events plus 20 hours of participation in campus activities.
+The CEL-1 requirement consists of 20 hours of participation in Community Education (ten of these hours are earmark for Race and Power designated events) plus 20 hours of participation in campus activities.

 - Community Education events occur at Community Orientation (the day before Fall classes begin) and Community Days of Education (3 days each semester).
 Some events request that you register in advance.
 After you attend each event, write a few notes reflecting on what you learned and save them to use toward your culminating reflection at the end of Division I. - CEL-1 activities offered by the Hampshire community and take on different forms.
 Sponsors include the array of community members on campus, including campus program staff, Hampshire faculty, Division II and III students and student group leaders.
 You are welcome to design your own CEL-1 activity, provided it meets the guidelines and has a sponsor who is not a Division I student.
 You will need to document this work as you go so that you can write about it at the end of Division I. Documentation can take many forms, e.g. journal entries, photography, collection of materials, video, artwork.